 You may not be concerned at all about beginning efforts, and if that’s the case, congratulations to you!
 But if you struggle with confidence about your creativity, here’s an easy thing you can do to encourage yourself:

 Keep an account of what you’re doing.
 It may be photographs or actual pieces of work.
 It may be written documentation.
-Regardless of what you do, find an easy way to record your work and after a year or so look back at your progress.
+Regardless of what you do, find an easy way to record your work and after a few months or so look back at your progress.
 If you’ve practiced expressing it, you’ll see growth in your creativity!

 I recently started a new pursuit I’ve been interested in for about a year: amigurumi.
 It’s a form of crochet, producing stuffed animals and toys.
 So I was thrilled when an online crochet-a-long was announced featuring a specific project.